ToniWonKanobi/theoveranalyzed.net/posts/2014/2/2/fantastical-2.md

 Overall, Sunrise is quite pretty.
 It has more white space, and doesn't feel as task-y as Fantastical.
 But, if you haven't guessed it already, I am the type of person who wants to get as much information as possible on the screen (within reason).
 Sunrise isn't that.

-#### [Calendars 5][readdle]
+#### [Calendars 5][9]

-This is kind of an [oddball][macstories 2].
+This is kind of an [oddball][10].
 It's biggest pro is the unique portrait Day view, which is like what Fantastical 2 does in Landscape, only in portrait.
 Its parser is closer to Fantastical than Sunrise, and its design is more spartan than Sunrise, and to some extent, Fantastical.

 <figure>
 	<img class="screenshot inlineTwo" src="http://d.pr/i/18doD+" alt="Calendars 5" title="Calendars 5">